coveo/plasma/packages/website/docs/ToastConnected.md

 ## Variations

-The toast type choice depends on the status of the operation to which the toast refers.
+The result of the operation triggering the toast determines the type of toast to display.

 | **Type**    | **Purpose**                                                                                                                                                                                                                                            |
 | ------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |